Gre-mie/fight_game/contributing.md

 - `test.sh` - exicutable: runs all valid test scripts within a given direcotry.
 If no argument, uses `./tests/` by default
 - `tests/` - contains test scripts, scripts may be grouped into subdirectories
 - `vars/` - contains sctips that set variables when exicuted
-- `functs` - contains scrips that read functions when exicuted
+- `functs/` - contains scrips that read functions when exicuted

 ## Run tests

-Use `./tests.sh [path]` from the project root to exicute all valid test files in the directory
+Use `./tests.sh [path]` from the project root to exicute all valid test files in given directory and sub directories.
+If no path given will run tests from `./tests/`